-- 1. We will make sure the safeguarding policies & procedures in the school are always effective and comply with the law.
-This will include a Child Protection Policy which is reviewed at least annually and is made available publicly, either on-line or by other means. - 2.
-We will make OUR child protection policy: - Reflects the whole school approach to child-on-child abuse - Describes procedures which are in accordance with government guidance; - Refers to locally agreed multi-agency safeguarding arrangements put in place by the safeguarding partners; (And use the WSCC schools safeguarding guidebook, 2022/23, to assist our school respond to concerns within the local context.) - Includes policies as reflected elsewhere in Part two of KCSiE 2022 where appropriate, reflects serious violence. - Is reviewed annually (as a minimum) and updated if needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt;
+We will make sure the safeguarding policies & procedures in the school are always effective and comply with the law.
+This will include a Child Protection Policy which is reviewed at least annually and is made available publicly, either on-line or by other means.

+We will ensure our child protection policy:

+- Reflects the whole school approach to child-on-child abuse reflects reporting systems - Describes procedures which are in accordance with government guidance - Refers to locally agreed multi-agency safeguarding arrangements put in place by the safeguarding partners (and use the WSCC schools safeguarding guidebook, 2024/25, to assist our school respond to concerns within the local context.) - Includes policies as reflected elsewhere in Part two of KCSiE 2024 where appropriate, reflects serious violence - Is reviewed annually (as a minimum) and updated if needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risk of them going missing in future.